JuliaGilmore/UVicScholaryProfiles/README.md

 The goal of this project is to experiment with ways that the University of Victoria (UVic) Libraries can use Wikidata to support the creation of scholarly profiles.

 _Note: The creation of this page was inspired by a similar [Wikidata visualization page](https://yooylee.github.io/experiment-wikidata-canadian-archive-women-in-stem/) from the University of Ottawa's [Canadian Archive of Women in STEM](https://biblio.uottawa.ca/en/women-in-stem/about) project, and a previous project using Wikidata to connect archival holdings at University of Victoria Special Collections and University Archives (SCUA), completed by Elizabeth Bassett, Special Collections and Archives Assistant, in July 2020.
+See the Wikidata visualization page for this project here: https://elizabethbassett.github.io/uvic-scua-wikidata-experimentation/

 <br>